devzendo/dxclusterwatch/readme.txt

 9) go over the log file for the day, downgrade useless diagnostics.
 10) reconstruct the data feed from log.
 11) create a non-bitbucket publisher: upload to SFTP server.
+12) include the date in the log4j log